vossstef/tang_nano_20k_c64/README.md

 Prevent Kernal load by OSD Kernal BIN selection **No Disk** and **Save settings** and do a **power-cyle** of the board.
 In this case the build-in Dolphin Kernal will by default be used after next power cycle.<br>

 ## SID Filter Curve (.FLT)
 Custom Filters curves can optionally be loaded via OSD.
+> [!TIP]
-This is in most cases not needed and build-in filters curves are already an optimum.
+> This is in most cases not needed and build-in filters curves are already an optimum.

 > [!NOTE]
 Remember to select the 6581 chip, not the 8580.
 Select 'Custom 1' as the filter to activate it.<br> When a custom filter is loaded, there's no difference between custom options Custom 1, 2, and 3.
 Selecting 'Default' switches back to the built-in filter curve.<br>

 Prevent Filter curve load by OSD Kernal **FLT** selection **No Disk** and **Save settings** and **power-cyle** of the board.<br>
-Option to enable at address e.g. $D420 a second [SID](https://en.wikipedia.org/wiki/MOS_Technology_6581) component (dual) in Stereo mode for some Demos requiring it.<br>

 ## Core Loader Sequencing
 The core will after power cycle/ cold-boot start downloading the images on the sdcard in the following order: